Thanks for signing up!

 What should you keep in mind when going to sesshin?

 • Sesshin is a collective Zen practice designed to help everyone realize Master Dogen's words, "To know oneself is to forget oneself."
-In terms of concrete action, this means that on retreat we put aside our personal "wants" and "don'ts" and act together with everyone else.
+In terms of concrete action, this means that on retreat, we try to set aside our personal "wants" and "don'ts" and move together as a group.

-• Sesshin has a beginning and an end, and unless specifically stated, a retreat cannot be joined after it has begun and left before it has ended
+• Sesshin has a beginning and an end, and unless otherwise stated, participants cannot join after it has begun or leave before it has ended.

-• We understand that the atmosphere of the retreat is created by everyone's practice, and we take every action responsibly, recognizing that it affects the people around us.
+• We understand that the atmosphere of the retreat is created by everyone’s practice, so we try to act with care and awareness, knowing that what we do affects the people around us.

-• If we are given a job to do, we do it as carefully as possible, as the most important thing in life, done for the sake of ourselves and the good of all beings.
+• If we are given a task, we try to do it as carefully as we can, treating it as something important—done both for ourselves and for the benefit of all beings.

 We regularly hold introductions to beginner practices, Zen retreats and Zen Days in Georgia.
 We publish announcements in our Facebook: